As bourbon booms, thirst for rare brands breeds skullduggery

 Utah and Pennsylvania are among other states that also use lotteries for coveted liquor.
 Two men in Pennsylvania each bought a bottle of Pappy Van Winkle after winning the liquor lottery in different years.
 They tried to sell their bottles on Craigslist, but undercover officers posing as buyers nailed them for selling liquor without a license.

-In Virginia, an employee of the state’s Alcoholic Beverage Control Authority downloaded confidential information about which state-run liquor shops would be receiving Pappy Van Winkle and other rare bourbons.
+In Virginia, an employee of the state’s Alcoholic Beverage Control Authority downloaded confidential information about which state-run liquor shops would be receiving rare bourbons.
 An accomplice then sold the intel to Facebook groups of bourbon fans.
 In September, the now-former employee pleaded guilty to felony computer trespass, received a suspended prison sentence and a fine, and was banned from all Virginia liquor stores.

 In Kentucky, an employee of Buffalo Trace Distillery was arrested in 2015 for stealing bourbon, including Pappy, over several years and selling it.
 The caper became part of “Heist,” a Netflix miniseries, in 2021.

-Note: This story has been corrected to show that the Virginia case involved high-end bourbons, but not Van Winkle products.